mmuratarat/mmuratarat.github.io/_pages/faq.md

 9. Due to the nature of convex optimization, the solution is guaranteed to be the global minimum not a local minimum (the absence of local minima).

+10. Training a support vector machine involves solving a convex optimization problem defined with the hinge loss function.
+Due to convexity of the problem, the choice of optimization algorithm has no influence on the classifier obtained at the end of training.

-10. It is useful for both linearly seperable (hard-margin classifier) and non-linearly seperable (soft margin classifier) data.
+11. It is useful for both linearly seperable (hard-margin classifier) and non-linearly seperable (soft margin classifier) data.
 The only thing to do is to come up with the optimal penalty variable C (the hyper-parameter that multiplies slack variables).

 **Disadvantages**